Identity Assurance Level Requirements

 - All devices used to support interaction between the proofing agent and the applicantSHALL be safeguarded from tampering through observation by CSP representatives or monitoring devices (e.g., cameras) and through physical and digital tamper prevention features.

-- All devices used to support interaction between the proofing agent and the applicant SHALL be protected by appropriate baseline security features comparable to FISMA Moderate controls, including malware protection, admin-specific access controls, and software update processes.
+- All devices used to support interaction between the proofing agent and the applicant SHALL be protected by appropriate baseline security features that are comparable to at least FISMA moderate controls, including malware protection, administrator-specific access controls, and software update processes.

 - All devices used to support interaction between the proofing agent and the applicant SHALL be inspected periodically by trained technicians to deter tampering, modification, or damage.